benjaminhuanghuang/design-pattern/CspDesignPatterns/DoctorVisitor/README.md

-Visitor (IVisitor): This is an interface and it declares the Visit operation for each element in the object structure (i.e. for concrete visitors).
+﻿Visitor (IVisitor): This is an interface and it declares the Visit operation for each element in the object structure (i.e. for concrete visitors).

 ConcreteVisitor (Doctor, Salesman): These are the subclasses that implement each operation declared by the IVisitor interface.
 Each operation implements a fragment of the algorithm defined for the corresponding class or object in the structure.